Component: Form management - Data management

 Configure additional information of the custom fields

-By clicking on the Edit button at each field row, the Configure custom field dialog will be opened.
+By clicking the Edit button at each field row, the Configure custom field dialog will be opened.

-The dialog includes 2 tabs: General, and Advanced.
+The dialog includes 2 tabs: General and Advanced.

 General tab